AlyonaTiki/Tough_like_Putin_game/README.md

 My inspiration for the style of the game was a caricature and modern 2d games.
 Graphics I created for this game is my perception and interpretation of Russian style.

-Script
+Script:
-This game is based on HTML5 and I used not only a pure JS but also additional JS libraries like p5.js and p5.play to optimazie the game.
+this game is based on HTML5 and I used not only a pure JS but also additional JS libraries like p5.js and p5.play to optimazie the game.